 Presale listings policy

 Presale listings generally consist of items that are sold before they're available to the public, such as video games, tickets, and custom-made items.
 (For the rules on magazine subscriptions and certain promotional items and events, see Additional information.)
-Often the items aren't in the seller's control or possession when they're listed.
+These items often aren't in the seller's control or possession when they're listed.

-If you want to sell presale items, be sure to meet all of the following criteria:
+If you want to list presale items, you must meet all of the following criteria:

 Guarantee that the item will be available for shipping within 30 days from the purchase date.
 Be sure to clearly state this information in your listing.